Skip to contents

 type

 Character, one of "survival" or "risk"; passed to ggsurvfit().
-If "survival" the default y_label is "Probability Event-Free"; if "risk" the default y_label is "Probability of Event".
+If "survival", the default y-axis label is "Probability Event-Free".
+If "risk", the default y-axis label is "Probability of Event".

 Value